interest-protocol/suitears/README.md

 utils
 ├─ comparator — "Module to compare u8 vectors (bits)"
 ├─ merkle_proof — "Module to verify Merkle proofs"
-├─ string — "A set of functions to operate on strings" ├─ vectors — "Utility functions for vectors"
+├─ ascii_utils — "A set of functions to operate on ASCII strings" ├─ vectors — "Utility functions for vectors"
-├─ whitelist — "A plugin to add whitelist functionalities to any object"
 ```

 ## Directories